maxspevack/fishwrap/README.md

 *   **`fishwrap/`**: The core stateless engine.
 *   **`demo/`**: Reference configurations (`config.py`, `cyber_config.py`, `ai_config.py`) and themes.
 *   **`docs/`**: The source for [fishwrap.org](https://fishwrap.org).

 ---

-## 🔮 Development Notes & Roadmap

-*   **Config Refactoring:** The `config.py` files currently contain both user-facing settings (FEEDS, SECTIONS, KEYWORDS) and internal/sensitive settings (SECRETS_FILE path, etc.).
-This needs to be refactored to separate these concerns, making it easier for users to customize without exposing internals.
-This change will need to propagate to all demo configs and the `daily_clamour` instance.

----